What is eCommerce?

 Order Fulfilment

-You can also keep an eye on cancelled orders and reach out to customers in order to decrease checkout abandonment
+You can also keep an eye on cancelled orders and reach out to customers to decrease checkout abandonment

 Inventory Management